 Section 1-75(c-10)(1) provides that "[a]ll applications for renewable energy credit procurements shall comply with specific minimum equity commitments."
 That section does not define "renewable energy credit procurements" but does specify that the 10% minimum equity standard applies to "each entity participating in a procurement program outlined in this subsection (c-10)."
 Other requirements under this subsection are only required from "each entity participating in a procurement program of subsection (c) of this Section," and Section 1-75(c-30) provides that the penalty for non-compliance with (c-10) shall be to "deny the entity's ability to participate in procurement programs in subsection (c)."
-The Agency therefore interprets this section as only applying to those renewable energy procurement programs established through Section 1-75(c) of the Act, not to include the Illinois Solar for All Program.
+The Agency therefore interprets this section as only applying to those renewable energy procurement program.
 This interpretation is further supported by the distinct treatment of the Illinois Solar for All Program throughout the IPA Act, including higher REC prices, the absence of prevailing wage requirements, and dedicated funding through the Renewable Energy Resources Fund, all of which operate to ease the burden of program participation and maximize the access for and benefit to low-income participants.
 The Agency believes that the above reading of Section 1-75(c-10) also strengthens those aims.